astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 <TabItem value="azure">

-5. View the XCom in your Azure blob storage container.
+5. View the XCom in your Azure Blob Storage container.

     ![XComs in the blob](/img/guides/xcom_backend_azure_blob.png)